abpio/abp-commercial-docs/en/modules/gdpr.md

 This module follows the [Repository Best Practices & Conventions](https://docs.abp.io/en/abp/latest/Best-Practices/Repositories) guide.

-Following custom repositories are defined for this module:
+The following custom repositories are defined for this module:

 * `IGdprRequestRepository`